Special Education Clinical Assistant/Associate Professor

 Department: 18080000 - ED-SPED SPECIAL EDUCATION

-The University of Florida invites applications for a Clinical Assistant Professor position to work within the Special Education program in the School of Special Education, School Psychology, and Early Childhood Studies.
+The University of Florida invites applications for a Assistant/Associate Clinical Professor position to work within the Special Education program in the School of Special Education, School Psychology, and Early Childhood Studies.
 The Special Education program prepares future leaders and researchers to examine and address pressing issues in our field within nationally recognized and top-ranked undergraduate and graduate degree programs.

 The College of Education at the University of Florida is committed to preparing professionals and scholars to meet the needs of a diverse and global society.
 We are particularly interested in candidates who have a demonstrated commitment to meeting the needs of diverse and underserved populations.
 The successful applicant will join a collaborative, cohesive, and energetic community of scholars representing a range of races, cultures, and nationalities committed to high quality research, teaching, and service as well as to developing a culturally diverse faculty and student body.